ericom-gideon/docs/docs/getstarted/exporting_and_importing_postgresql_data.md

 __The variables__

-These variables can be found in the __Database__ tab of your app.
+These variables can be found in the __Database__ tab of your Rails app.
 Aren't you glad you kept this open? :)

 * IP_ADDRESS = The IP address of your database server
 * DATABASE_NAME = The database name of your server.
 This can either be your app name or db#####.